mvouve/COMP2910.StudyBuddy/readme.txt

 Prupose:
 --------
-Study Buddy was created between April 22, 2014 and May 23rd, 2014 as a student web app design project for BCIt (British Columbia Institute of Technology) for the COMP 2910 project management course.
+Study Buddy was created between April 22, 2014 and May 23rd, 2014 as a student web app design project for BCIT (British Columbia Institute of Technology) for the COMP 2910 project management course.

 Credits: